Israel Adesanya Next Fight: Potential Opponents, Timeline

-Israel Adesanya is racking up an impressive winning streak as UFC Middleweight Champion.
+“The Last Stylebender” Israel Adesanya will hope to continue his reign as UFC Middleweight Champion.

-After taking out Robert Whittaker at UFC 271 back in February 12th, fight fans wonder who “The Last Stylebender” will battle next.
+UFC fans are curious who can beat him after his win against Robert Whittaker at UFC 271 on Feb.
+12.

 Adesanya picked up a unanimous decision victory over Robert Whittaker at UFC 271, ending their rivalry.